 - The student is graduating during the term,

 - The subject is not offered during the semester/summer, and,

 - Cross-enrollment is not possible;

-- Subject must be a non-board, non-major or
+- Subject must be a non-board, non-major or non-laboratory subject;

 - Subject which is no longer offered due to the revision of the

 subject should be required in its place;

 - A student cannot enroll in more than one tutorial class.
 However,

 subjects if he/she does not exceed the maximum number of units for the

 term as reflected in his/her curriculum sheet.

 Crediting of Subjects Taken in Other Schools

 Equivalent graduate work not exceeding 30% of the total units in the PUP

 the PUP Master’s/ Doctoral degree program may be accepted by transfer from a

 graduate school of recognized standing An accreditation fee per

 unit for each credited subject will be charged.

 A student shall be disqualified from continuing his program of study in

 the Graduate School if he/she:

 - fails in two or more subjects within a term;

 - fails to maintain the required minimum average grade of 2.0 for

 master’s and 1.75 for doctorate;

 - fails for the third time in the written comprehensive examination;

 - fails in the thesis/dissertation oral examination.

-Study Privileges of the University Faculty and Administrative
+Study Privileges of the University Faculty and Administrative Personnel

 The University extends 100% tuition fee waiver to regular faculty members

 Memorandum No. 18, Series of 2008).

 Members of good standing of the Unyon ng mga Kawani ng PUP (UNAKA-PUP)

 however, must possess the qualifications stated in the guidelines for the

 grant of educational benefits to UNAKA-PUP members and their children.

-(Office Memorandum No. 20, series of
+(Office Memorandum No. 20, series of 2008)

 Administrative officials and non-UNAKA member-employees are entitled to a

 for at least one year, are granted a 50% discount, also on tuition fees.